The Easiest IF Function Google Sheets Guide

 We’ll use the formula =IF(B2=90,"A+"," ")

-We can use a blank space for value_if_false to leave the rest of the cells blank.
+Again, I have used a blank space for value_if_false to leave the rest of the cells blank.
+This indicates that all students who received a score of 90 will be awarded an A+ grade.

-What if you have a grading system and you have to assign a grade to a student, based on their composite marks?
+Going back to the example of students’ scores — what if there is a dataset with a grading system and I must assign a grade to a student based on their composite marks?

-In this case, you’ll need to check whether the marks are above 35, as well as the range in which it lies.
-The formula that will give you the result in this case:
+In this case, I need to check whether the marks are above 35 and the range in which it lies.
+The if formula in Google Sheets that I would use is:

 This formula first checks whether the score is less than 35.
-If it is, it returns F. Otherwise, it moves on to the next condition (and so on).
+If it is, it will return an F grade.
+The function will then check the following condition: If the student’s score is between 35-50.

 Example 5: Calculating Commissions Using IF Function in Google Sheets

-Google Sheets; If Function allows you to perform calculations in the value section.
-For example, you might use the IF function to calculate the sales commission for each sales representative.
+Another method that I use is combining the Google Sheets: IF function with calculations in the text values section.
+For example, I might use the IF function to calculate the sales commission for each sales representative, as shown below.

 Calculating Commissions Using IF Function